-We tentatively identify two main axes in the Africa Nebula that we attribute to at least four pairs of jets.
-We accept that post-explosion jets shaped, and still shape, the internal region around Cir X-1: the NW shock, SE shock, NE pocket, SW pocket, and the very inner jet pairs (e.g., \citealt{Tudoseetal2006, Selletal2010, Heinzetal2013, Coriatetal2019, Gasealahweetal2025}).
-While \cite{Gasealahweetal2025} attributes the NW ear and SE ear (their bubbles) to jets that the Cir X-1 binary systems launched years after the explosion, we attribute them to a pair of jets at the end of the explosion process.
+While \cite{Gasealahweetal2025} attributed the NW ear and SE ear (their bubbles) to jets that the Cir X-1 binary systems launched years after the explosion, we attribute them to a pair of jets at the end of the explosion process.
 Our arguments are as follows.

 (1) \textit{Similarity to the cavity-ring in Cygnus Loop.} The Cygnus Loop has a ring on its northwest, which defines the cavity \citep{ShishkinKayeSoker2024}, and is similar to the NW ring of the Africa Nebula.
 No indications of any central jet source in the Cygnus Loop exist.
 The pulsar of SNR G0.9+0.1 launches jets as the insets on the lower panels of Figure \ref{fig:ThreeCCSNE} show.
 However, there are no indications that they shape the ears on the outskirts of this CCSNR and along the same direction.
-The pulsar jets are weak and they bent in the inner region, rather than shaping the ears.
-These similarities do not show that the rings of the Africa Nebula were shaped during the explosion, but do raise this possibility.
+The pulsar jets are weak and bend in the inner region rather than shaping the ears.
+These similarities do not demonstrate that the explosion shaped the rings of the Africa Nebula, but they do raise this possibility.